 5. Engaged investors on a level playing field

 If ordinary people are choosing to invest and back your business, it makes for a more engaged audience.
 This new form of inclusive investment opportunity also allows novices to get involved in areas previously reserved for experts.

 6. Regulated platforms

 Equity crowdfunding platforms provide a regulated environment with access to help and advice for both investors and the business.
 This makes them an ideal space in which investors and businesses can connect.

 Equity crowdfunding makes it easier for investors to put their money into something they truly believe in.
 For example, an investor looking to combat climate change can choose to invest in a business finding new ways to break down plastics or reduce carbon emissions.

 Is equity crowdfunding right for me?

+This depends on your own circumstances and your appetite for risk.
 Underneath it all, equity crowdfunding is an investment that requires you to lock your money away in the good faith that it will pay off.
 There’s no guarantee that it definitely will, but there is also a chance it could earn great returns.

 It’s essential to determine your appetite for risk beforehand, or consider other forms of investing if you feel equity crowdfunding isn’t the right one for you.